binance/binance-spot-api-docs/rest-api.md

         <td>symbol</td>
         <td>STRING</td>
         <td>NO</td>
-        <td rowspan=2> Parameter symbol and symbols cannot be used in combination. <br> If neither parameter is sent, bookTickers for all symbols will be returned in an array.</td>
+        <td rowspan=2> Parameter symbol and symbols cannot be used in combination. <br> If neither parameter is sent, bookTickers for all symbols will be returned in an array.
+         <br><br>
+        Examples of accepted format for the symbols parameter:
+         ["BTCUSDT","BNBUSDT"] <br>
+         or <br>
+         %5B%22BTCUSDT%22,%22BNBUSDT%22%5D</td>
     </tr>
     <tr>
         <td>symbols</td>